YasuhiroABE/ansible-fprobe-ng/README.md

 ### Defaults
 * fprobe_default_config_file: '/etc/default/fprobe'
-This file should contains lines beggning with INTERFACE or FLOW_COLLECTOR.
+  * This file should contains lines beggning with INTERFACE and FLOW_COLLECTOR.

 * fprobe_collector_ipaddr: '127.0.0.1'
-Either iP address or hostname is the destination address of FLOW collector
+  * Either iP address or hostname for the destination address of FLOW collector

 * fprobe_collector_port: '2055'
-The destination port number of FLOW collector
+  * The destination port number of FLOW collector

 * fprobe_probe_ethdev: 'eth0'
-Local network device name, such as 'eth0' and 'enp1s0'
+  * Local network device name, such as 'eth0' and 'enp1s0'

 Dependencies
 ------------